Learn how your CES award is calculated and what costs are included.

 - What CES doesn’t cover

-Your CES living allowance helps support off-campus rent, utilities, and meal costs during the period when you’re enrolled in classes (typically the nine-month academic year).
+Your CES living allowance helps support off-campus rent, utilities, and meal costs during the period when you’re enrolled in classes.

 If you earned CES Bonus Funds during your years at MHS, you can request up to $500 per term to buy school supplies or support other college-related costs.

 Studying abroad can uniquely enrich your college experience.
 In some cases, CES funds may support your participation in a study abroad program.

 For CES to support a term abroad, these conditions apply:

 - Only one study abroad experience will be supported